There are lots of reasons why learning self defense is important!

 - Communicate!
 If there is a person or a situation that is making you feel uncomfortable at work, school, home or anywhere, talk to some other women about it.
 Talk to the authorities.
 Speak up.
-The safer you are, the safer ALL women are.
+The safer you are, the safer ALL women and vulnerable populations are.

 - 1 in 4 women will be sexually assaulted in their lifetime (by all accounts, many assaults go unreported so this statistic is likely very low)

 - According to the Bureau of Justice Statistics’ National Criminal Victimization Survey, in 2012, there were 346,830 reported rapes or sexual assaults of persons 12 years or older

 - The Justice Department has estimated that one of six victims of sexual assault are under age 12